rcl-ssl/docs/certbot/introduction.md

 ---
 title: Introducing the CertificateBot
-description: RCL CertificateBot for automatic SSL/TLS certificate installation and renewal in Linux and Windows servers
+description: RCL SSL CertificateBot for automatic SSL/TLS certificate installation and renewal in Linux and Windows servers
-parent: RCL CertificateBot
+parent: RCL SSL CertificateBot
 nav_order: 1
 ---

 # Introduction
-**V6.0.10**
+**V7.0.0**

-RCL CertificateBot is installed in a server running a website.
+RCL SSL CertificateBot is installed in a server running a website.

 It allows for automatic renewal of SSL/TLS certificates and installation of certificates in the hosting machine for a web server to use.

 ## Linux Server

-RCL CertificateBot runs as a **Daemon** in a Linux Server.
+RCL SSL CertificateBot runs as a **Daemon** in a Linux Server.

 ## Windows Server

-RCL CertificateBot runs as a **Windows Service** in a Windows Server.
+RCL SSL CertificateBot runs as a **Windows Service** in a Windows Server.

 ## How it Works

-- The application will request a list of certificates in a user's subscription in the RCL Portal
+- The application will request a list of certificates in a user's subscription in the RCL SSL Portal
 - It will look for certificates in the list that are specified to be 'included in the server'.
 If it finds a specified certificate, it will save the certificate in the hosting machine
-- The application will then send a request to to renew certificates in a user's subscription.
-- If a certificates is about to expire it will be scheduled for renewal, and subsequently saved to the hosting machine the next time the process is run
+- If a certificate is about to expire it will be scheduled for renewal, and subsequently saved to the hosting machine the next time the process is run
-- The webserver will be configured to use the SSL/TLS certificate that was saved to the hosting machine
+- The web server will be automatically configured to use the SSL/TLS certificate that was saved to the hosting machine

 This entire process is repeated every seven (7) days to ensure the automatic renewal and installation of certificates in a server.